Kazeo57/portfolio/README.md

 - **AI Team Lead   @ Holding Bourjon Investment**

 ## Projects
+**SkinLesionFind :** A project on ilage segmentation based on skin lesion.

 **Image Processing :**A little project on matrix use case and image processing to build some filters to extract information or process image.

 **DogVsCat(classifying 37 species of dogs and cats) :**